pipe-cd/pipecd/docs/content/en/docs/operator-manual/piped/installation/installing-on-fargate.md

   "launchType": "FARGATE",
   "networkConfiguration": {
     "awsvpcConfiguration": {
-      "assignPublicIp": "ENABLED", # This is need to enable ECS deployment pull piped container image.
+      "assignPublicIp": "ENABLED", # This is need to enable ECS deployment to pull piped container images.
       ...
     }
   }